subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 $$ Z = \sum_{x_1,...,x_N} e^{-E_W(x_1,...,x_N)}  $$

-The problem that we need to solve is that of choosing the parameters $W$ such that the probability distribution $p_W(x_1,x_2,...,x_N)$ is close to the training daya distribution $p(x_1,x_2,...,x_N)$.
-But before we get into that, lets talk about how we can sample from these models.

 There are two differences compared to older EBMs

 - The state variables $(x_1,...,x_N)$ are no longer restricted to $+1,-1$ but can take on any real value.
 - The energy function $E_W(x_1,...,x_N)$ is described by a neural network whose input is $(x_1,...,x_N)$ and has parameters given by the vector $W$.

-Since a neural network can be trained to approximate any possible function, it follows that the new EBM is capable of modeling a much wider variety of energy landscapes.
-This opens up the possibility of using moden neural networks such as convolutional networks and transformers as models for the energy function.
+Since a neural network can be trained to approximate arbitrarily functions, it follows that the new EBM is capable of modeling a much wider variety of energy landscapes.
 The new design raises the following questions:

-- How can we sample from these networks, since Gibbs sampling clearly does not apply here.
+- How can we sample from these networks, since Gibbs sampling clearly cannot be used here.
 - How do we train these networks?
 Do Contrastive Divergence (CD) type algorithms still work?

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat52.png)